-Training & Mobilization
+Training and Mobilization

 IN OUR BACKYARD (IOB) is one of the leading anti-human trafficking organizations in the movement.
 IOB’s Founder and Executive Director, Nita Belles, is available to train and speak locally and nationally on many aspects of human trafficking and how to stop it.
 Many of the trainings can be tailored to fit your specific need, audience and mission.